 These prayer requests were emotional prayers because I prayed for people I loved dearly.
-Some felt complicated because sometimes the answer looked like it was "yes," then it turned back into "wait," then looked like a "no," and then repeat.
+Some felt complicated because sometimes the answer looked like it was "yes," then it turned back into "wait," then looked like a "no," and then repeated.
 An example of this is when I prayed for my parents' marriage to be healed.
-Their marriage was one of severe ups and downs, threats of divorce, separations, and reconciliations, and ultimately ended in divorce.
-All of this taking place from the time I was conceived until they divorced when I was a young mom.
+Their marriage was one of severe ups and downs, threats of divorce, separations, and reconciliations, and ultimately ended in a painful divorce.
+All of this taking place from the time I was conceived until they divorced when I was pregnant with my second child.
 I have been contemplating the "no" answers this week, trying to figure out exactly how I feel about them.
-I realize there is a lot more in my heart in regard to prayer that God answers with "no."
+There is more in my heart in regard to the "No," than I originally thought.

 First, some prayers that were answered with a clear "no" were easy to accept and move past.
-Sometimes it is because I had little emotional attachment for whom I was praying for.
-If I don't know someone well, I don't expend as much emotional energy praying as I do when I pray for close friends or family members.
+Sometimes it was because I had little emotional attachment for whom I was praying.
+If I don't know someone well, I don't experience as much emotional energy praying as I do when I pray for close friends or family members.
 "No" can also be easy to accept and move past when I've prayed and it becomes obvious that God's answer is "no" and His answer alleviates suffering, as it did in the case of my friend, Karen.
 She received a diagnosis of lung cancer and was not given long to live.
-She lived years past the doctors' predictions and loved God, trusting Him until the end.
+She lived several years past the doctors' predictions and loved God, trusting Him until the end.
 She reminds me of the group of saints mentioned in Hebrews Chapter 11:39-40 who remained faithful through severe hardships, "And all these, though commended through their faith did not receive what was promised, since God had provided something better for us, that apart from us they should not be made perfect."
 Although God did not answer our prayers for the full healing of her body, He granted her extra years and the strength and grace to fight valiantly the cancer ravaging her body.
-She died in faith still believing He could heal her, but her healing occurred in heaven.
-To me, it seemed that God's "No" ultimately alleviated pain and suffering.
+She died in faith, believing He could heal her, but her healing occurred in heaven.
+God's "No" ultimately alleviated her pain and suffering.
 The years of her fight taught me a lot about faith and about trusting God in the hard.

-Other "nos" have been harder to take.
+Other "No's" have been harder to take.
 I prayed for years that God would heal a friend of a heart condition.
 I knew the answer went from a "wait" to a "no" when she passed away in her sleep from congestive heart failure.
 I struggled with the "no" because I experienced Jesus in my relationship with her.
-She loved well, forgave quickly, was slow to answer, gave lavishly, and had a heart for others to know God.
+She loved well, forgave quickly, was slow to anger, gave lavishly, and had a heart for others to know God.
 As I grieved, I knew God had the power to heal her and had chosen not to in this life.
-It pulled at my heart strings because she left two kids, a husband, and a slew of friends who loved her.
+It pulled at my heart strings because she left two kids, a husband, and a slew of friends missing her.
 I don't know why God chose the time He chose to take her home, but when I look back I see God's gracious hand all over the situation.
 I had called her the week prior to her death and for some reason neither of us wanted to get off of the phone.
-We had talked regularly, but that day our conversation lasted hours and took on a deeper transparency.
-We affirmed our love for each other and celebrated the long friendship we had despite the miles between us.
+We had talked regularly, but that day our conversation lasted hours and took on deeper transparency than any of our other conversations.
+We affirmed our love for each other and celebrated the long friendship we had in spite of the miles between us.
 She shared that even though she had deeply grieved the loss of three babies when we lived close, she was blessed and thoroughly enjoying the two children God had allowed her to raise.
 I shared with her the blessings of being a mom to my children.
 We laughed, we cried, we reminisced, and we challenged each other to love well and to forgive readily.
 As we hung up, something in me sensed it was our last conversation.
-I shook it off, but not long after a mutual friend called to tell me she was gone, but she got choked up and couldn't speak.
-I gently told her, I already knew what she was going to say.
+I shook it off, but soon after that call a mutual friend called to tell me she was gone.
+She got choked up and couldn't speak and I gently told her I already knew it was Millie.

 As I look back at other "nos" I realize there were seasons of life in which the "no" answers challenged my faith and caused me to close myself off from God.
 I was afraid to ask, fearing the "no" because I believed it to be a pronouncement of judgment on me and my walk with God.
 I have since accepted we all have a fleshly sinful core that runs deep.
 But it is really all about God's grace and His grace is always bigger than my sin.
 It His is grace that saved me and it His is grace that is slowly and surely transforming me.
 It is His goodness that leads me to repentance, not a fear of "no' answers and surely not the fear of not having the approval of others over my spirituality.

 For a time I also struggled with the idea that the "no" answers meant I was less loved than others who share how God answers their prayers.
 But as I look back at my life I see something more about how God has relentlessly pursued me.
 I never deserved it, it is all of grace.
-I don't know that I ever physically ran from God, but I did run emotionally from Him by closing off my heart and living in an emotionally numbed state.
-One day I finally realized that whenever I "ran" there would always come a point that I felt like I hit a proverbial wall emotionally and spiritually.
-I am so thankful that every single time that "wall" that I ran into was Jesus, Himself.
+I didn't ever physically run from God, but I did run emotionally from Him by closing off my heart and living in an emotionally numbed state.
+One day I finally realized that whenever I "ran" there would always come a point that I felt like I hit a proverbial wall, emotionally and spiritually and I am thankful that "wall" that I ran into was Jesus, Himself.

 I have come to realize God doesn't work the same way in everyone's lives.
 Three mothers can ask God to heal their children.
 God takes one home.
 He heals one.
 He teaches one how to live with chronic illness.
 Yet I believe God relentlessly loves all three mothers and the children for which they prayed.